apennismightier/splitrename/README.md

 ## Requirements

 - Windows 10 or later
-- FFmpeg (auto-managed — downloaded on first launch)
+- FFmpeg (auto-managed — downloaded and updated automatically on first run)
-- Internet connection for TMDB/TVDB lookups
+- Internet connection for TMDB/TVDB lookups and FFmpeg auto-update

 ---